Skip to content

 routes.config = config

-# Start the Flask application
+# start Flask application

 routes.execute(__name__)